 Boy, was I right about that.

-In 1994 I ordered a Mac with some money I had borrowed from my parents.
-Ironically one of the first things I did was get on newsgroups to download free porn.
-Porn had always been a weird thing to me; I can't imagine growing up today with the accessibility kids have to it through tubes and all that crap that ultimately killed the industry.
+In 1994 I ordered a Mac with money borrowed from my parents.
+Ironically one of the first things I did was go on newsgroups to download free Asian porn.
+I can't imagine the accessibility kids have to it through porn tubes and all that crap that ultimately killed the industry.

 Once a few of my friends saw that Dick Delicious and the Tasty Testicles had a website while Aerosmith's website still said, “Coming soon.”
 All of my buddies started asking me if I could build a site for their band.